chrislydick/jetson-carspeed-rstp/README.md

 ## nvinfer configuration

-`ds_config.txt` ships with a default TensorRT engine built from NVIDIA's TrafficCamNet model (`trafficcamnet.trt`).
-Use `--engine` to point to any custom `.trt` file if you have retrained a detector.
+`ds_config.txt` does not include an engine file.
+Download the pre-built TrafficCamNet engine from NGC or create one with the TAO converter, then provide its path via `--engine`.
+Use this option as well if you retrain a detector and build a new `.trt` file.

 ## Retraining with NVIDIA TAO